gleemers/GleamStorm/README.md

 A JetBrains-inspired IDE for the Gleam language.

-> Please don't sue me jetbrains, I wrote this with IntelliJ IDEA Ultimate
+> Please don't sue me jetbrains, I wrote this with IntelliJ IDEA Ultimate and ive been a fan for my entire programming career.

 ## License
 > © 2025 Thoq-jar